nberlette/supercharge-docs/authentication.md

 }
 ```

 The return value of `request.auth.isAuthenticated` is always a boolean.
-With `request.user()`, you’ll receive an object with credentials.
+With `request.user()`, you’ll receive an object with credentials if the user is authenticated, `undefined` otherwise.

 ## Require Authentication on Routes